 Eastern Garter Snake

-This subspecies of garter snake is the most common snake in Connecticut and is the dominant breed in the eastern United States.
-Though it may surprise some when it pops out from a small crevice, it poses no threat whatsoever to humans.ย
+This is the most common snake in Connecticut.
+Though an eastern garter snake may surprise some when it pops out from a small crevice, it poses no threat whatsoever to humans.

-At a maximum length of just over 2 feet, itโs far too small to threaten us.
+At a maximum length of just over 3 feet, it’s far too small to threaten us.
 Even if you corner and capture one, it will only unleash a smelly musk meant to make predators back off in disgust.
-It may also bite, but since itโs a nonvenomous snake, the bite wonโt cause any permanent damage unless it gets infected.
+It may also bite, but since it’s a nonvenomous snake, the bite won’t cause any permanent damage unless it gets infected.

 Smooth Green Snake

-Unfortunately, the wild green snake is endangered in Connecticut and protected by its Endangered Species Act.
+Unfortunately, the smooth green snake is endangered in Connecticut and protected by its Endangered Species Act.
 However, worry not; this snake is flourishing across other states.

 Eastern Milk Snake